Posts

 Image

 I was delighted to be given an official tribute by Wicklow County Council with a new sign on the East Pier wall marking my near-50 years of maritime murals.
 A big thank you to Cathoirleach of the CoCo, Cnllr.
 Paul O'Brien for launching this dedication, which includes a QR Code to view my murals and the stories that inspired them.
+My sincere thanks also to the Harbour Master, Colm Dempsey who organised the installation of the sign.
 Photos courtesy of Willie Byrne.

 The ROSA & ADA